Relaxed Bell inequalities as a trade-off relation between measurement dependence and hiddenness: Measure for Hiddenness

 where $P_{xy} = (p(\lambda|x,y))_{\lambda \in \Lambda}$ denotes the probability distribution for $\lambda$ with the measurement context $(x,y)$.

-As is mentioned above, we consider the introduction of hidden variable itself is one of essential assumption of Bell theorem, and hence would like to introduce a quantification of this fact.
-In this paper, we introduce the following simple measure, which we call the {\it hiddenness} for the moment,
+As mentioned previously, the introduction of hidden variables is one of the essential assumptions underlying Bell's theorem.
+Therefore, we believe it is important to quantify this assumption in order to understand its meaning.
+In this paper, we introduce the following simple measure $H$, which we term {\it hiddenness}, defined by

-where $\#(\Lambda)$ is the number (the cardinality) of the set $\Lambda$ of the hidden variable model.
+where $\#(\Lambda)$ is the cardinality of the set $\Lambda$.
 Obviously, $H \ge 0$ and only takes a discrete natural number (including infinity).
-One may interpret this as a measure ``how much" we need to introduce a hidden variable to explain the empirical statistics.
-The minimum case, $H=0$, corresponds to the trivial case where we formally have only one ``hidden variable", which essentially means no introduction of hidden variables.
-The simplest but non-trivial case is $H=1$, where we have two hidden variables $\Lambda = \{\lambda_1, \lambda_2\}$.
-This is logically possible, and one may imagine a world which has two hidden sides (e.g., ``tail" or ``odd").
-Similarly, $H =2,3,\ldots$ correspond to models with which we need $3,4,\ldots$ numbers of hidden variables.
-In the next section, we show a relaxed Bell inequality that gives a tradeoff relation between measurable quantities and $M$ and $H$.
+One possible interpretation of this measure is how much we need to introduce a hidden variable to explain the empirical statistics.
+Another interpretation is the memory size available to the eavesdropper if the hidden variable is in their possession.

+The minimum case, where $H=0$, corresponds to a trivial scenario where there is only one elementary event for the hidden variable.
+This essentially means there is no introduction of any hidden variable.
+The simplest but non-trivial case is $H=1$, where there are two hidden elementary events, $\Lambda = \{\lambda_1, \lambda_2\}$.
+This scenario is logically possible as one can imagine a world having a ``hidden coin" (e.g., $\lambda_1=$ ``tail" or $\lambda_2=$ ``head").
+Similarly, for $H=2,3,\ldots$, we need $3,4,\ldots$ hidden elementary events for the hidden variable, respectively.
+The following section introduces a relaxed Bell inequality that establishes a trade-off relation between $M$ and $H$, which holds in all local models.